x01000101x/x01000101x/README.md

 ### Hello, I'm Leonard 👋

 - 🔭 I’m currently a Backend Developer @ BRI
-- 🌱 I’m currently learning Android Dev
+- 🌱 I’m currently learning Go
 - 👯 I’m looking for a partner who wants to collaborate on IT projects
 - 💬 Ask me anything
 - 📫 How to reach me: [Instagram - @leodamaniik](https://www.instagram.com/leodamaniik/)